-Does Your Landing Has the Right Images ?
+Does Your Landing Page Have the Right Images ?

 Now everything on your landing page- copies, bullets, testimonials, and videos seems right in place but you are stuck with "Do I have the right image that fits the page?"